giangndm/cv/index.md

 ## Currently

-Founder at 8xFF (https://github.com/8xff/), open-source decentralized network and media-server.
+Decentralized Network and Media Streaming Engineer at 8xFF (https://github.com/8xff/), open-source decentralized network and media-server.

 ### Experienced in